 This is the narrative that now exists surrounding the Israeli withdrawal from Gaza and it is all true, but the question is was the withdrawal a mistake?
 In the face of the above it would seem to be a ridiculous question, clearly it was a mistake to withdraw, look at all that has happened since!

-Fresh from the withdrawal from Lebanon the IDF was engaged in another guerilla war in Gaza that saw Kassam rockets killing Israeli civilians in Israel proper and Hamas and other terror groups killing soldiers of the IDF and civilians in Gaza proper, it’s hardly surprising that in this environment there was a feeling that evacuating Gaza was a priority.
+Fresh from the withdrawal from Lebanon the IDF was engaged in another guerilla war in Gaza that saw Kassam rockets killing Israeli civilians in Israel while Hamas and other terror groups used improvised explosive devices and their gunman to kill soldiers of the IDF inside Gaza proper.
+It’s hardly surprising that in this environment there was a feeling that evacuating Gaza was a priority.

-In June 2005, two months before the withdrawal seven soldiers and civilians were killed in terror attacks, in January 2005 12 people were killed by terrorists operating out of the Strip.
-Hamas were even conducting attacks around the Gaza Strip rather than just in it.
+In June 2005, just two months before the withdrawal seven soldiers and civilians were killed in terror attacks.
+In January 2005 12 people were killed by terrorists operating out of the Strip.
+Hamas had even advanced to conducting attacks around the Gaza Strip rather than just in it.
+This was before the withdrawal of the IDF.
 In December 2004 5 soldiers were killed at once when terrorists detonated a massive 1.5 tonnes of explosives underneath the Rafah crossing, it had gotten to the point where the army could no longer look after itself let alone settlers.
 It’s not surprising that the former military man Sharon looked at this situation and saw the writing on the wall.